cx1995tju/all_linux_comment/Documentation/x86/boot.rst

-The first step in loading a Linux kernel should be to load the real-mode code (boot sector and setup code) and then examine the following header at offset 0x01f1.
+The first step in loading a Linux kernel should be to load the real-mode code (boot sector and setup code) and then examine the following header at offset 0x01f1 of kernel image.
 The real-mode code can total up to 32K, although the boot loader may choose to load only the first two sectors (1K) and then examine the bootup sector size.